JanB-4096/TicTacToe/README.txt

     the same 2 games depending on which player starts, but not win (it is possible to win vs the heuristic player) --> evaluate loss history
 - Training can be done in batches --> also helpfull for loss history
+- Do not reward a draw - you want the NN to win?!

 %% CONCLUSIONS %%